Skip to content

 Is Kansas Wesleyan University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Kansas Wesleyan University earn a median of $51,152, roughly in line with national averages for graduates.
+Ten years out, alumni of Kansas Wesleyan University earn a median of $51,152, roughly in line with the national average for college graduates.

 $44,811